Martina Barros Borgoño

-Martina Mercedes Eugenia Barros Borgoño Lucia (6 July 1850 – 1944) was a Chilean writer and a forerunner of feminism in Chile.
+Martina Mercedes Eugenia Barros Borgoño Lucia (6 July 1850 – 1944) was a Chilean writer and a forerunner of feminism in Chile who advocated for women's suffrage.

 Early years

 Martina Barros Borgoño was born in Santiago on 6 July 1850.
 She was the eldest daughter of Manuel Barros Arana, brother of the historian Diego Barros Arana, and Eugenia Borgoño Vergara, daughter of Gen. José Manuel Borgoño Núñez, winner of the loyalist resistance in Chiloé.
 Along with her brothers Manuel (1852–1903), Louis (1858–1943) and Victor grew up in the house of her paternal grandfather, Diego Antonio Barros Fernández de Leiva (1789–1853), until the death of her father.
 Then, she moved to her historian uncle's house, located in the old street of the Capuchins (now Rosas), where she acquired an education in keeping with the intellectual and refined environment of her tutor.

 Education

 Martina studied at different private schools in Santiago.
 In 1853 she joined the Rafaela Fernández's school and later the Miss Whitelock's school.
 Years later she admitted not having learned much in those schools, which she left at 11 years of age.
 Her greatest source of education was her uncle Diego, as she herself would say in her memoirs, entitled Memories of My Life:

 in my case, I owe my work to my uncle Diego that took care of me while I was single, I think it would not have been possible to find a better teacher ... [my education] I also owe to my own initiative, my thirst for knowledge, my admiration for superior talent, which has been one of the characteristics of my life.